close

 E-mail: lvitela@cerritos.edu

-Dr. Vitela has presented at many conferences and symposia, including at the Victoria and Albert Museum in London, the Accademia Nazionale Virgiliana in Mantua, Italy, and the Museum of Fine Arts in Houston.
-She regularly presents lecture series at local museums including the Bowers Museum and Orange County Museum of Art (OCMA).
+Dr. Vitela has presented at many conferences and symposia, including at the Victoria and Albert Museum in London, the Accademia Nazionale Virgiliana in Mantua, Italy, the Museum of Fine Arts in Houston, and Università Ca' Foscari in Venice.
+She has presented lecture series at local museums including the Bowers Museum and Orange County Museum of Art (OCMA).

 She was a co-organizer of the 2019 Cerritos College Florence Summer Study Abroad Program